Famous people from North East England of the past and present

 Son of George Joicey of Backworth.
 Coal owner of mines in the Tanfield and Beamish area and MP for North Durham.
 Founded a coal company with his younger brother James in 1831.

 ‘Hairy Biker’ TV cook and presenter, born Kibblesworth near Gateshead.
-In his early career he had worked behind the scenes on TV and movie production as a crew member where work included the Harry Potter films and Byker Grove.
-Best-known as one of the ‘Hairy Bikers’ duo along with fellow biker and cook Dave Myers who hails from Barrow in the north west of England.
+In his early career he had worked behind the scenes on TV and movie production as a crew member where his work included the Harry Potter films and Byker Grove.
+Best-known as one of the ‘Hairy Bikers’ duo along with fellow biker and fellow cook Dave Myers who hails from Barrow in the north west of England.

 Local Hero, Sultan of Swing